 We were carefree not long.
 The first sign of his comeback was already when we were coming back from the cinema.
 When we were waiting before the shop for Seungjun, who was buying his usual snacks (not that he ate three packs of popcorn, including mine and Inseong’s), I was unlucky to stay near the shadow and suddenly someone grabbed my arm.

-“I’ve got a message for you,” I heard hoarse voice and smelled an alcohol.
+“I’ve got a message for you,” I heard a hoarse voice and smelled an alcohol.
 “Be sure to choose soon and wisely.”

 “W-What?”
 I stammered.
 Drop of sweat ran down my jaw, which I felt like rubbing with cold metal.

-In the same time Seungjun came out and squeaked shocked, dropping everything on the ground.
+At the same time Seungjun came out and squeaked shocked, dropping everything on the ground.
 Manager and staff saw the situation and got out of the car.

 “Rose or thorns.
 Remember: choose wisely.”
 And he walked away, wobbling.

 Luckily I didn’t faint, but my body felt weak and I sat down, trembling.
 In a second everyone gathered around me.
-Youjin squeezed my hand, which he didn’t let go since earlier, and Heejun clung to me.
+Youjin squeezed my hand, which he hadn’t let go since earlier, and Heejun clung to me.
 Maknae was shaking too.

 “What happened?” manager asked nervously, kneeling before me.